-Results: Graduates of the 2016 cohort were surveyed in the fall of 2017 giving them 6-12 months of field employment experience.
+Results: Graduates of the 2018 cohort were surveyed in the fall of 2019 giving them 6-12 months of field employment experience.
 They rated a series of questions for each of the three learning domains on a scale of Unsuccessful, Marginal or Successful/Competent.
-The summary of their responses include:
+The summary of their responses for learning outcome #1 include:

-Affective Results = 92% of responses indicating Successful/Competent
+Affectove Results = 83% of responses indicating Successful/Competent